nw2190/ConvPDE/Poisson_Varying_Domain/README.md

 ## Generating Data
-All of the files required for data generation are provided in the `Setup/` directory; datasets can be generated and processed by following the instructions outlined in the `Setup/README.md file`.
+All of the files required for data generation are provided in the `Setup/` directory.
+The dataset for any given problem setup can be generated and processed by following the instructions outlined in the `Setup/README.md` file.

 ## Training Model